WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Results

 \subsubsection{Country contexts}

 Figure \ref{fig:countries} shows countries color-coded by the N of auditing studies that included data from each country-context.
-It does not include 28 studies (21.88\% of the collection) with the Mixed country contexts.
-The counts include studies that focused on each context explicitly or as part of comprehensive \cite{lambrecht_algorithmic_2019} or EU-focused \cite{cabanas_unveiling_2018} analyses.
-Top countries by the number of auditing studies are all Western liberal democracies, with the US accounting for over half of all auditing studies (73 papers).
-The other countries from the top 5 were analyzed $>$3 times less often than the US.
-These are Germany (23 papers), the UK (9), France (9), and Spain (8).
+It does not include 44 studies (25\% of the collection) with the Mixed country contexts.
+The counts include studies that focused on each context explicitly.
+Two more studies that covered a wide array of countries - comprehensive \cite{lambrecht_algorithmic_2019} EU-focused \cite{cabanas_unveiling_2018} - are \textit{not} included in the map.
+Top countries by the number of auditing studies are, with the exception of Russia, Western liberal democracies, with the US accounting for over half of all auditing studies (100 papers).
+The other countries from the top 5 were analyzed $>$4 times less often than the US.
+These are Germany (24 papers), the UK (10), France (8) and Russia (7).